polterguy/hyper-ide/helpers/help-files/08 - Camphora Five/02 - Creating your first app.md

 As you can see in the above screenshot, the _"address"_ field is no longer visible in the main _"datagrid"_ view, but still possible to edit when having chosen to edit a specific item.
 This allows you to create a CRUD app with dozens of columns, but still only display the most important columns in your _"datagrid"_ view.

+### Responsive CRUD apps

+In general, your CRUD apps will be _"responsive"_.
+This implies that they'll also perfectly work on your smart phone, tablet, and other types of devices capable of rendering HTML.
+However, since a phone typically doesn't have the same resolution as a computer system, this might have consequences for the number of columns you want to display in the grid portions of your apps.
+This allows you to easily collect data using your phone, while you're out working on some project, gathering data - For then to later export your data to any other type of system, that can somehow handle CSV files.